sohilraza01/Event-Management-Platform/README.md

 ### Real-Time Updates
 - WebSockets used for live attendee tracking.

-Feel free to contribute or suggest improvements!
+Feel free to contribute or suggest improvements.